 As Duos' initial offering, the RIP provides both freight and transit railroad customers and select government agencies the ability to conduct fully remote railcar inspections of trains while they are moving at full speed.
 The RIP utilizes a variety of sophisticated optical, laser and speed sensors to scan each passing railcar to create a high-resolution image-set of the top, sides and undercarriage.
 These images are then processed with our edge data center using artificial intelligence (AI) algorithms to identify safety and security defects on each railcar.
 The algorithms are developed in conjunction with industrial application experts, in this case resident Railcar Mechanical Engineers, to provide specific guidance in the analysis ("human in the loop").
 Within seconds of the railcar passing through the RIP, a detailed report is sent to the customer where they are able to take action on identified issues.
 This solution has the potential to transform the railroad industry immediately increasing safety, improving efficiency and reducing costs.
-The Company has already deployed this system with several Class 1 railroads and anticipates an increased demand from transit and other railroad customers along with selected government agencies that operate and/or manage rail traffic.
-The Company has deployed RIPs in Canada, Mexico and the United States and anticipates expanding this solution into Europe, Asia and the Middle East in coming years.
+The Company has already deployed this system with several Class 1 railroads and anticipates an increased demand from transit and other railroad customers along with selected into Equipper Asia and the Middle East in coming years.